 FOREX-Aussie dollar rallies, Asian currencies lift as China heads back to work

-Asian currencies lifted a little on Monday amid some early signs that the spread of the coronavirus epidemic could be slowing down and as some big businesses resumed work in China after the Lunar New Year holiday.
+Asian currencies lifted a little on Monday amid hints that the spread of the coronavirus could be slowing down and as some big businesses resumed work in China after the Lunar New Year break.

 Workers began trickling back to offices and factories around the country as the government eased some restrictions on travel in the wake of the epidemic that has now killed more than 900 people, mostly on the mainland.
 The Australian dollar rose 0.5% to as high as $0.6706, pulling away from a decade-low touched earlier in the session.
 It has lost 4.5% this year.